Course Outline

 Format:

-Using industry informed methods of communication, outline a plan for the logistics, roles, timeline, resources and creative artefact associated with your creative production.
+Using industry informed methods of communication, outline a plan stating the proposed creative artefact and identifying the logistics, roles, timeline, and resources needed to create your artefact.

 Criteria: